IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

   password: <password_to_registry_2>
 ```
 -->
-### Verify the Cloud Pak for Watson AIOps installation
+### Verify the Cloud Pak for AIOps installation

-When Ceph and Cloud Pak for Watson AIOps are ready, you can see these Apps with a status of `Healthy` and `Synced` in the Argo CD UI.
+When Ceph and Cloud Pak for AIOps are ready, you can see these Apps with a status of `Healthy` and `Synced` in the Argo CD UI.

 ![w](images/all-in-one-apps.png)

 ![w](images/application-sets.png)

-You can check the topology of Cloud Pak for Watson AIOps from the Argo CD UI as follows:
+You can check the topology of Cloud Pak for AIOps from the Argo CD UI as follows:

 ![w](images/aimanager-33.png)

 ![w](images/eventmanager-33.png)

-You can also check your Cloud Pak for Watson AIOps installation from the command line.
-For example, to check the IBM Cloud Pak for Watson AIOps pods, run the following command:
+You can also check your Cloud Pak for AIOps installation from the command line.
+For example, to check the IBM Cloud Pak for AIOps pods, run the following command:

 ```console
 # oc get po -n cp4waiops